-- Wear comfortable, well fitting shoes. - Always wear good hiking socks.
-Keep your feet clean and dry - If you start to notice irritation or start to feel pain or a "hot spot" forming on your feet, this is usually an indication that a blister is forming.
+- If you start to notice irritation or start to feel pain or a "hot spot" forming on your feet, this is usually an indication that a blister is forming.
 It is best to treat a problem area before blisters form and increased pain develops.
 Depending on the severity and type of irritation, you can: - Cover the entire irritated area with moleskin; make sure the moleskin lies flat on your foot. - Cut a doughnut out of the moleskin and place it around a blister that is forming.